umputun/remark42/docs/1.6/subdomain.md

+---
+title: Subdomain
+---

 ## How to configure remark42 without a subdomain

 All README examples show configurations with remark42 on its own subdomain, i.e. `https://remark42.example.com`.
 However, it is possible and sometimes desirable to run remark42 without a subdomain, but just under some path, i.e. `https://example.com/remark42`.

 - The frontend URL looks like this: `s.src = 'https://example.com/remark42/web/embed.js;`